soumyandita/Git-tutorial/README.md

 # Git-tutorial
-Here is the code for my git practice, nothing else.
+Here is the code for my git practice, nothing else.<br>
 Author: Soumyadip Singh